 - Unattended - runs unattended in virtual environments and can automate any number of processes.
 On top of the Attended Robot capabilities, this Robot is responsible for remote execution, monitoring, scheduling and providing support for work queues.

 - NonProduction - retains all the features of the Unattended Robot, but it should be used only for development and testing purposes.

-- Development - has the features of an Unattended Robot, but it should be used only to connect your Studio to Orchestrator, for development purposes.
-Please note that it is the only type of Robot that enables you to run debugging in Studio.
+- Development - has the features of an Unattended Robot, but it should only be used to connect your Studio to Orchestrator, for development purposes.

 For more information, see the UiPath Robot Documentation Portal.